Hands are our Life - Our staff

 Eleni is determined to contribute her passion for helping others and learning new skills to assist the Hand Therapy team and all patients at both clinics.
 In her brief tenure with us she has already been promoted to Practice Manager and has become an efficient and highly dependable member of the HAOL team.

-Lillee is currently completing Year 12 at Good Shepherd Lutheran College.
-She has keen interests in technology and science and hopes to combine those interests in a University course for 2022.
+Lillee has recently completed her Year 12 at Good Shepherd Lutheran College.
+She has keen interests in technology and science and hopes to combine those interests in a University course for 2022, which she has now commenced.

 Lillee is very determined and hard-working, allowing her to thrive in a receptionist position.
 Her eagerness to help and communicate with others makes the reception area a comfortable and welcoming space, aligning with HAOL values.
-We welcome Lillee to the team here at HAOL.
+We value Lillee as a key member to the team here at HAOL.

 ( B Sc hons, PGD FJ)